February 22, 2021

 Wider View of Resources

 Perhaps the most exciting aspect of CBTE is the way it honors the vast resources outside of the academy.
 It invites us to lean into the fact that seminary doesn’t hold all the knowledge necessary for developing students.
 When we embrace that reality, we learn that our partners are empowered to walk alongside us in more substantial ways.
 In many ways, they can provide learning experiences that would be impossible for us to replicate.
 Instead of asking, “What do we need to add to our content?” we can ask “Which partners are already doing good work?”
 That question opens our eyes to the fact that the educational journey is not about us.
 It is about the learner and the learner’s context.
-With that new lens, we realize how much learning, content acquisition, and development of mastery happens outside the walls of our schools and what the faculty at a school can provide.
+With that new lens, we realize how much learning, content acquisition, and development of proficiency happens outside the walls of our schools and what the faculty at a school can provide.
 That reality spreads the power and privilege of the educational journey throughout the entire Body of Christ, which ultimately reduces the price of tuition and cost to educate students.

 As an organizational practice affordable programs requires us to think different about many things.
 As we look through the other five practices, we will learn that thinking differently will be a common thread.
 Join me next week as we look at unified systems.